 People often ask me what it is I actually do for a living.
-What do I do that lets me travel the world for 35-40% of the year, and otherwise work from a rural island in Puget Sound?
+What is freelancing that it lets me travel the world for 35-40% of the year, and otherwise work from a rural island in Puget Sound?
 It’s a fun question, but not easy to answer.

 What I do is: whatever IT engineers, open source developers, or Internet standards writers need me to do so that they can get their jobs done.
 Sometimes, I’m an executive editor, developing, evolving, and overseeing publication processes.
 In other roles, I’m a technical editor helping clarify reports and writing up style material so the writers have a template from which to start.
 And more often than not, I’m a facilitator for disparate groups made up of volunteers from organizations around the world who are all trying to make the Internet better.